belapferreira/transactions-api/README.md

 2. Duplicate the `.env.test.example` as well, renaming it to `.env.test`.

-3. Through the terminal, go to the directory where the repository was cloned and run the following command:
+3. Through the terminal, go to the directory where the repository was cloned and run the following commands:

 ```bash
 # installing dependencies